Nima-Khodabandelou/Notes/README.md

 		System/Application ClassLoader: Loads files in the classpath.
 ##
+Local variables

-Local variables not initialized to any default value.
+not initialized to any default value.
 ##
-Acccess modifiers:
+Acccess modifiers

       Default: accessible within the package only.